Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/equipment/items/whisperer-of-souls-tv.md

 - **Bulk** 2; **Usage** held in 2 hands

-This +4 major striking greater brilliant SoM keen glaive binds the souls of powerful creatures it slays.
+This +4 major striking greater brilliant [keen](compendium/equipment/items/keen.md) [glaive](compendium/equipment/items/glaive.md) binds the souls of powerful creatures it slays.
 The soul can't be returned to life by any means while imprisoned within the glaive and can be freed only by a deed of great benevolence or selflessness.
 While using the glaive as a weapon, whenever you reduce a sapient creature of 18th level or higher to 0 Hit Points or roll a critical success with a [Strike](rules/actions/strike.md) against such a target, the creature must attempt a DC 50 Fortitude save.

 > [!success-degree]
 > - **Critical Success** No additional effect.